Austromarxism: Overview

 Beginning in 1904, the Austromarxist group organized around magazines such as the Blätter zur Theorie und Politik des wissenschaftlichen Sozialismus and the Marx-Studien.
 Far from being a homogeneous movement, it was a home for such different thinkers and politicians as the Neokantian Max Adler and Rudolf Hilferding.
+These individuals shared common interests and regarded Marxism as an open, developing system but, in the words of Polish intellectual historian Leszek Kolakowski, did not constitute "a 'school' in the scholasic or rabbinic sense of a group of scholars acknowledging or professing a set of tenets by which they can be identified."

-The term "Austromarxism" was first used by the American writer and Marxist theoretician Louis B. Boudin just before the first world war.
+The term "Austromarxism" was first used by the American writer and Marxist theoretician Louis B. Boudin in 1914, on the eve of the first world war.

 In 1921 the Austromarxists formed the International Working Union of Socialist Parties (also known as 21/2 International or the Vienna International), hoping to unite the 2nd and 3rd Internationals, with Friedrich Adler as the first secretary of the IWUSP.
 After it failed to maintain momentum as a force, the IWUSP was integrated with what remained of the Second International and formed the Labour and Socialist International (LSI).

 Austromarxism, as the main political current within the SDAP, was responsible for guiding much of the municipal programs instituted by the SDAP-controlled Gemeinderat (English: Municipal Council) of Vienna in the years after the establishment of the First Austrian Republic.
 Under SDAP leadership, the capital city of Vienna instituted widespread economic and social reforms such as the introduction of widely available, publicly subsidized healthcare, a substantial number of municipal housing projects, and expansion of the educational system in Vienna, which during this time was known colloquially as Red Vienna, and which mirrored similar projects undertaken by the Social Democratic Party of Germany, the Scandinavians, and the British Labour Party, all of which were fellow member parties in the Labour and Socialist International.